packetzero/crow/README.md

-## Crow : A C++ library for encoding and decoding typed rows
+## Crow : A C++11 library for encoding and decoding typed rows

 Think of this as a binary CSV.
 This library is for encoding and decoding native C types in a compact protobuf-like format.
 It's best suited for serializing typed tabular data, where the columns are not known at compile time.
 The encoding format is defined in the [Crow Encoding Spec](https://github.com/packetzero/libcrow_cr/blob/master/doc/CrowEncodingSpec.md).
+This project includes [dyno](https://github.com/packetzero/dyno) header library as a submodule.
+This implementation supports decorators, a set of fields that apply to all rows, but are stored only once to avoid repetition.

 ### Why not use protobuf?
 One of the challenges with libprotobuf, is the need to compile definitions.
 Part of this is due to the encoding of WireFormat (varint,length-delimited,etc) rather than FieldType (uint32, int64,double,string).

-### Encoding Example - Named fields
+### Encoding Example - Field names

 ```
 auto pEnc = crow::EncoderNew();
 auto &enc = *pEnc;

-enc["Name"] = "Bob";
-enc["Age"] = 23;
-enc["Active"] = true;
+static const SPFieldDef NAME = FieldDef::alloc(TSTRING, "name");
+static const SPFieldDef AGE = FieldDef::alloc(TINT32, "age");

+enc.put(NAME, "Bob");
+enc.put(AGE, 23);
 enc.endRow();

 const uint8_t* output = enc.data();  // enc.size() bytes